Business Assets

 Annual Growth

-The percentage that the Business’ value will grow by each year.
+The percentage by which the Business’s value will grow each year.

-Income from the Business (net of expenses) that the client will be taxed on.
-This figure will be displayed within Schedule (within the Tax > Tax Estimate tab).
+Income from the Business that the client will be taxed on.
+This figure will be displayed within the Schedule (within the Tax > Tax Estimate tab).
 Please note, this amount will not be reflected as income within the client’s Cash Flows; it is only used to calculate a Business’ tax liability.

 Income from the Business that the client will see as an inflow within their Cash Flows.